szcheng0702/cs229-finalproject/README.md

 on their bodies, which can serve as an important indication of content authenticity.

-The stance of a headline is compared to its news body from a data set provided by Fake News Challenge ([FNC-1](http://www.fakenewschallenge.org)).
+The stance of a headline is compared to its news body from a data set provided by FNC-1.
 Each data instance consists of headline, body and stance.
 Each stance is one of the {unrelated, discuss, agree, disagree}.
 An example instance is shown below.
 40350, 9622, and 25413 instances are randomly selected as the training, dev, and test sets, respectively.